crytic/echidna/README.md

 }
 ```

-`Coverage` is a dict describing certain coverage increasing calls, and not to
+`Coverage` is a dict describing certain coverage increasing calls.
-wholly important.
 Each `GasInfo` entry is a tuple that describes how maximal
 gas usage was achieved, and also not too important.
 These interfaces are
 subject to change to be slightly more user friendly at a later date. `testType`
 will either be `property` or `assertion`, and `status` always takes on either